A short piece about the dangers of feeding wild birds. Angel wing and rats are just two of them.

 The woman guessed my disapproval I think because she had a sour and pugnacious look on her face already prepared for me.
 I suggested her bread would be food for rats not birds.
 She very reasonably pointed out that rats were wildlife too.
 I explained that throwing bread would help the rats breed and the consequence would be a reduction in birds since the rats would eat the eggs (among the aquatic species to be found here you will regularly see Swans, Tufted duck, Mallard, Pochard, Shoveler, Moorhen and Coot).
 Her reply was, “Everyone does it.”

-I was immediately too angry at this blanket defence to engage further, and I stalked off seething.
-This was a mistake: good humour and openness might have won her over.
-As I walked away I heard her shout after me, “It’s for the Robins and the Owls… ” but there was something about the angry way she threw the bread that suggested she was throwing away the unacceptable part of herself, and that by having the birds eat it she would feel better.
-We can see an associated behaviour in the young children who pitch whole bread rolls into the water like depth charges.
+I was too angry at this blanket defence to engage further, and I stalked off seething.
+It was a mistake: good humour and openness might have won her over.
+As I walked away I heard her shout after me, “It’s for the robins and the owls… ” but there was something about the angry way she threw the bread that suggested she was throwing away the unacceptable part of herself, and that by having the birds eat it she would feel better.
+We can see associated behaviour in young children who pitch whole bread rolls into the water like depth charges.

 Birds, like all the animals and plants on the planet, are at risk.
 Unsustainable agriculture, deforestation, fisheries bycatch, the spread of ‘alien’ species, pollution, exploitation and climate breakdown (all consequences of human action/inaction) are reducing biodiversity alarmingly.
-According to this link, up to one in four bird species will be functionally extinct by 2100: so surely it behoves us all to take responsibility as far as we are able – “Everyone does it…” is not an excuse.
+According to this link, up to one in four bird species will be functionally extinct by 2100: so surely it falls to us change our habitual ways.
+I know that some people might call me self-righteous.
+I agree – it’s easy to project our failings on to others.
+But I try to take what responsibility I can.
+“Everyone does it…” is not an excuse.